Jungo WinDriver

 9.2.
 Developing a Driver Using the Enhanced Chipset Support

-When developing a driver for a device based on one of the enhanced-support chipsets described above, you can use WinDriver's chipset-set specific support in the following manner: if your device is based on the Altera Qsys, Avalon-MM designs, Xilinx BMD, XDMA, QDMA designs, you can generate customized code for the device by selecting this option in the DriverWizard code generation options dialogue (see 6.2.
+When developing a driver for a device based on one of the enhanced-support chipsets described above, you can use WinDriver's chipset-set specific support in the following manner: if your device is based on one of the designs listed above you can generate customized code for the device by selecting this option in the DriverWizard code generation options dialogue (see 6.2.
 DriverWizard Walkthrough).
 Alternatively, or if you are using another enhanced-support device, follow the steps below to use one the enhanced-support WinDriver samples as the starting point for your development:

 • Locate the sample diagnostics program for your device under the